rclement/mailer/docs/usage.md

 # Usage

-Once `mailer` is deployed, either on your own custom domain or locally, you can start receiving e-mails, using an AJAX request.
+Once `mailer` is deployed, either on your own custom domain or locally, you can start receiving e-mails, using a URL-encoded or an AJAX request.

 Given that these features are enabled with your deployment, the following options are available: